Six Key Responsibilities of the Non-Profit Finance Committee

 • Conducting risk assessments to help prevent fraud and preserve financial data integrity

-Depending on the type and size of nonprofit, the finance committee may also have to handle duties typically reserved (in larger organizations) for investment and audit committees.
+Smaller non-profits may require their finance committee to handle duties typically reserved (in larger organizations) for investment and audit committees.

 For audit-related tasks, this could include: